TomislavPavkovic/outlier-detection/if-net/README.md

 For all the following steps parameters are specified in ifnet_config.yaml file.

-As a first step you need to extract the needed data out of nifti format with the following command
+As a first step you need to extract the needed data out of NIfTI format with the following command
 ```
 python data_processing/voxelize_from_nifti.py
 ```